the-pear/android-perftracking/README.md

 ### #3 Build Application

-SDK instruments the application at compile time (currently in build types other than `debug`).
-To control application instrumentation or tracking see [Control Instrumentation](#control).
+The SDK instruments the application at compile time (in build types other than `debug`).
+To configure application tracking see [Configure Tracking](#configure).
-So when you build your app you will see a `transformClassesWithPerfTrackingXxx` task
+So when you build your app you will see a `transformClassesWithPerfTrackingFor<BuildType>` task

 ```bash
 $ ./gradlew assembleRelease